 - Green Bean Casserole Without Mushroom Soup – Using a small casserole dish will still allow you to eat your favorite Thanksgiving casserole with minimal leftovers.

 - Small Batch Cranberry Sauce – Makes one small jar, which is about 2-4 servings.
-Serve any leftovers on some baked Brie!
+Serve any leftovers on cranberry baked Brie!

 - Small Pumpkin Pie – Of course no Thanksgiving dinner is complete without a traditional pumpkin pie!
 This pumpkin pie for two with a homemade small pie crust is scaled down to bake in a 6 inch pie plate.

-- Small Pecan Pie – Another pie favorite for Thanksgiving.
+- Small Pecan Pie – Another pie favorite for Thanksgiving also baked in a 6 inch plate.

 Stuffed Cornish Hen